Doctoral Program in Educational Theory and Practice

 Within four weeks of the student's submission of their completed portfolio, a formal review will be scheduled.
 The student will provide a formal presentation and the assessment committee will conduct an oral review of the portfolio and paper with the student.
 Subsequent to the review, the program adviser will fill out a summary evaluation form, solicit the signatures of committee members and provide a copy to the student.
 Written comments by individual committee members may also be provided to the student.

 The assessment committee can take one of three actions:

 - Require a second oral review requiring resubmission of written materials with revisions and/or responses to specific questions posed by the committee

 If the student's portfolio and paper need to be formally assessed more than once, they should be submitted to the same committee.
 If problems arise, the program coordinator will help the committee and the student to resolve them.

 Admission to candidacy occurs when the student has completed all coursework and successfully passed the comprehensive examination.
 Upon verification by the program adviser of the completion of these requirements, the school submits the Recommendation for Admission to Candidacy for Doctoral Degree form to the Graduate School.

-Upon admission to candidacy for a doctoral degree, the student should choose a dissertation committee consisting of three faculty members.
+Upon admission to candidacy for a doctoral degree, the student should negotiate a dissertation committee consisting of three faculty members.
 The first member selected should be the dissertation adviser.
 In consultation with the dissertation adviser, the student chooses two other committee members.
-The adviser must be an EdD program faculty member and the other members of the committee may be as well.
+The adviser must be a GSE faculty member and the other members of the committee may be as well.
 Additional members can also be from other departments on campus or from other doctoral-granting universities.
 The student should work closely with this committee during the time spent on the dissertation.

 The prospectus functions to identify the topic and type of inquiry to be undertaken in the dissertation and to formalize the approval of the project by the dissertation committee.
 The student should work closely with the dissertation adviser and the rest of the committee on the fulfillment of this requirement.